 If students are allowed to bring their course notes to a case study exam, they should make sure that the notes are written clearly and are well-organised.
 Part of your revision process should include re-writing your exam notes and organising them in a way that will allow you to find relevant information quickly.
 This may involve adding sticky notes to pages to identify their thematic content or creating your own ‘index’ list.
 Regardless, you should ensure that your notes are written very clearly and concisely, but without leaving out key information.

 General Assessment Criteria

 The assessment criteria for Case-Based and Problem-Based Exams will vary according to the exam subject, so check your module handbook for more details.
-In general, examiners will be looking for evidence of clear understanding of the course material.
+In general, examiners will be looking for evidence of a clear understanding of the course material.
 In solving the case study or problem, students should try to demonstrate their detailed awareness of all relevant course material.
 One way to do this is to ensure that you write down all the steps in your problem-solving, referring to particular elements of the course material as you do so.

 Results and Grading

 Case-Based exams are usually either Pass/Fail, or they are marked according to the standard UK grading scale, as follows:

 40-48 = Third class (D)

 In many degree programmes, students will be given a chance to re-sit exams if they fail or receive a very low mark.
 Check your programme handbooks for specific re-assessment criteria.

 Understanding the format of exams is essential in helping you prepare properly.
 Once you know what will be expected, you will be able to spend your time studying in an appropriate way, and this will help you feel confident and relaxed when walking into the exam room!